flowershow/flowershow/content/notes/markdowndb.md

 When loading a file i want to create new fields based on some computation so that i can have additional metadata

-When loading a file i want to add a type based on the folder i found the file so that i can label blog posts
+- Add a type based on the folder of the file so that i can label blog posts
+- Add `layout` based on the folder so i can change layouts based on folder

 ### Validation of data on way in